ron-grant/LFS/README.md

+### Library 1.3 released see LFS-1.3-Changes.pdf
+Cool new features including interactive start location and heading Markers, User colorable sensors, Hover over sensors to identify, improved viewport display with course and robot OR sensor view.

 # LFS - Line Follower Simulation
 LFS is a software tool designed assist in the process of desinging robot line follower controller software.
 <p>